Stiffstream/so5extra/README.md

 At the current moment so5extra contains the following components:

 * so_5::extra::async_op.
 Several implementation of *async operations*.
 Contains subcomponents so_5::extra::async_op::time_unlimited (async operations without a limit for execution time) and so_5::extra::async_op::time_limited (async operations with a time limit);
+* so_5::extra::disp::asio_one_thread.
+A dispatcher which runs Asio's io_service::run() on a separate worker thread and schedules execution of event-handler via asio::post() facility;
 * so_5::extra::disp::asio_thread_pool.
-A dispatcher which runs Asio's io_service::run() on a thread pool and schedules execution of event-handler via asio::post() facility.
+A dispatcher which runs Asio's io_service::run() on a thread pool and schedules execution of event-handler via asio::post() facility;
 * so_5::extra::env_infrastructures::asio::simple_mtsafe.
 An implementation of thread-safe single threaded environment infrastructure on top of Asio;
 * so_5::extra::env_infrastructures::asio::simple_not_mtsafe.
 An implementation of not-thread-safe single threaded environment infrastructure on top of Asio;
 * so_5::extra::enveloped_msg.
-A set of tools for working with enveloped messages.
+A set of tools for working with enveloped messages;
 * so_5::extra::mboxes::collecting_mbox.
 An implementation of mbox which collects messages of type T and sends bunches of collected messages to the target mbox;
 * so_5::extra::mboxes::broadcast::fixed_mbox.
 An implementation of mbox which broadcasts messages to a set of destination mboxes;
 * so_5::extra::mboxes::proxy.
 A proxy-mbox which delegates all calls to the underlying actual mbox.
 Such proxy simplifies development of custom mboxes.
 * so_5::extra::mboxes::retained_msg.
 An implementation of mbox which holds the last sent message and automatically resend it to every new subscriber for this message type;
 * so_5::extra::mboxes::round_robin.
 An implementation of *round-robin* mbox which performs delivery of messages by round-robin scheme;
 * so_5::extra::mchains::fixed_size.
 An implementation of fixed-size mchain which capacity is known at the compile-time;
 * so_5::extra::revocable_msg.
-A set of tools for sending messages/signals those can be revoked.
+A set of tools for sending messages/signals those can be revoked;
 * so_5::extra::revocable_timer.
-A set of tools for sending delayed/periodic messages/signals those can be revoked.
+A set of tools for sending delayed/periodic messages/signals those can be revoked;
 * so_5::extra::shutdowner.
 A tool to simplify prevention of SObjectizer shutdown in cases where some agents require more time for graceful shutdown (like storing caches to disk and stuff like that);
 * so_5::extra::sync.
 A set of tools for performing synchronous interaction between agents (or threads if only mchains are used).